Nigerian Foods That Increase Breast Milk Supply

 Nigerian mothers depend largely on regular suckling by the infant to boost breast milk supply.
 That is, the more a baby suckles at its mother’s breast, the more milk is produced.
 It would interest you to know that this is not just a superstition, it is a known scientific fact.

 Therefore, the best way to improve breast milk production is to keep on nursing your baby on demand.
 To achieve this, moms use the power pumping technique.
 This is 3-4 intermittent pumping sessions for 10 minutes with breaks in between.

 However, for some mothers, this is strategy is often insufficient as they often deal with pain while breastfeeding and struggle daily to produce enough milk for their babies.

 If you’re like the typical mom who can’t bear the sound of their lovely baby’s cries of hunger, we’ve got you covered with this list of Nigerian foods that will help you increase the rate at which your breast produces milk.

 List of Nigerian Foods That Boost Breast Milk Production

 1. Fura de nunu ( Milk and Millet Gruel)

 This is a common beverage originating from the Fulani people of West Africa.
-With Fura de nunu, you have a rich, delicious blend of fermented cow’s milk (nunu) and millet dough (fura); this drink is not only exceptionally refreshing on a hot afternoon, it is also heavily packed with essential nutrients that are beneficial to breastfeeding mothers.
+With Fura de nunu, you have a rich, delicious blend of fermented cow’s milk (nunu) and millet dough (fura).

 It would interest you to know that Nunu is an excellent source of protein, calcium, phosphorous and vitamins A, C, E and B complex.
-Fura is also known to contain essential amino acids, phytochemicals, antioxidants, and micronutrients.
+Fura is also contains essential amino acids, phytochemicals, antioxidants, and micronutrients.
 If taken regularly, this is a sure way to increase the production of very rich breast milk for your little one.

 2. Kunu (A Northern Nigerian Gruel)